calo81/Spark-on-Vagrant/README.md

 # Introduction

-Vagrant project to spin up a cluster of 4 virtual machines with Hadoop v2.6.0 and Spark v1.4.1.
+Vagrant project to spin up a cluster of 4 virtual machines with Hadoop v2.6.0 and Spark v1.4.1 and a series of other data science related tools (iPython with various kernels etc.).
 Based on the excellent work of [Jee Vang](https://github.com/vangj/vagrant-hadoop-2.4.1-spark-1.0.1) and [Nick Tai](https://github.com/CorcovadoMing/vagrant-hadoop-2.4.1-spark-1.0.1).

 1. node1 : HDFS NameNode + Spark Master + Anaconda
 2. node2 : YARN ResourceManager + JobHistoryServer + ProxyServer